 Thought exercise: Have you ever been inside a soup kitchen?
 Can you picture one and imagine what happens in there?
 If you’re one of those lucky enough to have escaped that travesty, I’ll give you a taster (pun intended).
 Think of everything that has ever happened since the kitchen came into existence, spills and breaks, leaks and splashes.
 In a soup kitchen server, those things are never gone.
 They become a part of the kitchen.

-4. Use Network Security to prevent password and data interception
+4. Use Secure Transmissions to prevent password and data interception

 Over an unsecured connection, data can be intercepted and you can be hacked before being able to say “unencrypted”.